wpisailbot/sailbot20-21/sailbot_ws/README.md

 7. test by pinging 192.168.17.17 (the target IP for the express ethernet bridge in the hull)

 # Starting the WiFi

+You will only need to run this once, but it will need to be run every time you restart the jetson.

 ```
 sudo nmcli device wifi hotspot con-name sailbothot ssid sailbothot band bg password salad123
 ```